knowit/snappysense/README.md

 [This repo](https://github.com/knowit/snappysense) holds the hardware designs, firmware source code, design documents, and backend code for KnowIt ObjectNet's _SnappySense_ environmental sensor device and its AWS IoT based backend.

+End users want to go directly to the user manual: [firmware-arduino/MANUAL.md](firmware-arduino/MANUAL.md).

-See `BACKGROUND.md` for background, requirements, and that type of discussion.
+Developers can start looking in [BACKGROUND.md](BACKGROUND.md) for background, requirements, and that type of discussion.

 ## Device

-The v1.0.0 device has an esp32 MoC and a number of environmental sensors (temperature, humidity, air quality, and other things - see `firmware-arduino/src/sensor.h`), as well as a small OLED display.
+The v1.0.0 device has an Espressif ESP32 module-on-a-chip and a number of environmental sensors (temperature, humidity, air quality, and other things - see `firmware-arduino/src/sensor.h`), as well as a small OLED display.

 The v1.1.0 device additionally has a small speaker.
 Note the pinout for v1.1 differs from v1.0 in some respects, be sure to use the correct firmware.